Get 80% off your plan for your first 3 months*

-Profit margin explained: What it is, types and how to calculate
+Profit margin: what it is, how to calculate and improve

-Profit margin shows how much money you keep from each sale.
-Learn what it is and how to calculate it.
+Profit margin shows how much you keep from each sale.
+Learn the main types and how to calculate it.

 Written by Jotika Teli—Certified Public Accountant with 24 years of experience.
 Read Jotika's full bio